mideko/Homebridge-KAKU/README.md

 Building on the great work of Youri Dijk.

-I've mainly extended some of the KaKu types, in particular for RGB/Hue Lightbulbs.
+I've mainly extended some of the KaKu device types, in particular for RGB/Hue Lightbulbs.
 Works nicely now.

 All in JS, not TypeScript.